 [Mother, 35years]

-The knowledge was based on the cultural value of breast feeding and the complexities and vulnerabilities created by HIV transmission from the mother to the child as presented in the next section.
+Knowledge was based on the cultural value of breast feeding and the complexities and vulnerabilities created by HIV transmission from the mother to the child as presented in the next section.

-Perceived Cultural value of breast feeding
+Cultural value of breast feeding

 The perceived cultural value of breastfeeding was grounded in the culture and the general concept of nutritional value.